gbengataylor/prices-quarkus-kafka-example/README.md

 # prices-quarkus-kafka-example
 Kafka example with quarkus and kafka (amq streams).
-This is based on the Quarkus Kafka example at [here](https://quarkus.io/guides/kafka)
+This is based on the Quarkus Kafka example [here](https://quarkus.io/guides/kafka).
+The difference is that the application is decomposed into two microservices

 *This project uses JDK 8 but probably needs to be updated to use 11 since 8 is deprecated with later versions of Quarkus*